apmasell/puzzleverse/background-writer.md

 are in Teledahn and use the link to Gahreesen, I will go to _my_ Gahreesen and they will go to _their_ Gahreesen.
 The Puzzleverse behaviour is that we would both go to _my_ Gahreesen because we are in _my_ Teledahn.

+Train-car links work like owner-links with the only difference being that the train car queuing system will automatically select the next realm.
+When train-car realms are created, the sequence number is baked into the realm.
+This means that each player will link between realms in a consistent order, though that order is unique to each player.

 ## Client/Server Split and Puzzles
 When creating a realm, some of the behaviour will exist on the client and some